 ● Engaged with the Gangmasters and Labour Abuse Authority (GLAA) to develop hotel specific guidance for employees and the potential exposure to Modern Slavery within hospitality.

 ● Provide and develop training that is specific to our business during 2020 / 2021.

 ● Implement an online training tool for all employees to allow them to understand that Modern Slavery is a risk within hospitality.

 Carry out risk assessments and monitor our supplier tiers and carry out audits.

-This statement has been approved by the Board of TB Resort Operations Ltd trading as “The Belfry”, and is signed by James Stewart as Resort Director of The Belfry Hotel & Resort.
+This statement has been approved by the Board of TB Resort Operations Ltd trading as “The Belfry”, and is signed by Chris Eigelaar as Resort General Manager of The Belfry Hotel & Resort.